14islands/fourteen/README.md

 For instance, there is no sidebar, widget locations, etc. There is also no front-end setup here.
 Gulp or Grunt?
 Stylus or SASS?
 That is all up to you, there is no `css/` or `js`/ folders created for you :yum:

 ## How to use it
-Simple download this repository and unzip it to start with a clean slate without this repositories info.
-Otherwise, for this repository to have your own copy and then clone it inside your `wp-content/themes/`.
+The recommended way is to simple [download the ZIP](https://github.com/14islands/fourteen/archive/master.zip) of this repository to start with a clean slate and put it in your `wp-content/themes/`.
+From there on it's all yours: rename the folder, add a few things, etc.

 ## File structure and functions classes